HOME VENTILATION CLEANING SERVICES

 This negative pressure also serves to extract the loosened contaminants, which are collected and removed from your home.

 (The procedures listed below are our typical procedures for residential duct cleaning.
 Some residential duct systems will require more attention or need added steps to complete our full comprehensive duct cleaning.)

 We go to each register and vacuum register boots with a HEPA vacuum.
 Floor vents will tend to have objects that have fallen inside the boots throughout the years (i.e. screws, toys, animal hair, etc…).
 We vacuum those larger objects before we turn on our negative air and pass them through your air duct system.

 Depending on the type of ductwork, a power brush system may be used to mechanically brush inside your ducts to agitate loose dirt, where possible.

-* On some occassions after cleaning, there remains a thin film of hardened dirt at the bottom of the ducts that we cannot extract.
-This film is stuck to the air ducts due to it hardening from moisture build-up over time.
-We will help combat this film by fogging a botanical anti-microbial solution, Decon 30.
+1. On some occasions after cleaning, there remains a thin film of hardened dirt at the bottom of the ducts that we cannot extract.
+This film is stuck to the air ducts due to its hardening from moisture build-up over time.
+We will help combat this film by fogging a botanical anti-microbial solution, Decon 30, at an additional cost.